Channing Tatum has the star power and allure, but Magic Mike’s Last Dance ends up quite stale in comparison with the other two installments.

 Magic Mike’s Last Dance demonstrates that we need Channing Tatum in more movies, because he has the star power to elevate them.
 Nevertheless, as a conclusion to a more-so beloved trilogy, it is disappointing, although occasionally intriguing.

-Magic Mike’s Last Dance will be released in theaters in North America on February 10, 2023 and internationally beginning 8 February 2023.
+Magic Mike’s Last Dance was released in theaters in North America on February 10, 2023 and internationally from 8 February 2023, and is now available to watch on digital and on demand.